SpaiR/StrongDMM/README.md

 ### Features
-* Usage of [SpacemanDMM](https://github.com/SpaceManiac/SpacemanDMM) parser to get parse environment.
-That means that StrongDMM has full of support of sophisticated BYOND syntax and can work with stuff like definition through macros, etc.
+* Usage of [SpacemanDMM](https://github.com/SpaceManiac/SpacemanDMM) parser to parse environment.
+That means that StrongDMM has full support of sophisticated BYOND syntax and can work with stuff like definition through macros, etc.
 * Much specific display filters!
 Separate menu with which you can hide and show exactly what you want.
     * Example: [GIF](https://imgur.com/a/e8apLGT)
 * Built in map merger.
-This thing will minimize changes on file, so result diff won't be too big.
-The algorithm itself is similar that TG uses.
+This thing will minimize changes in file, so resulted diff won't be too big.
+The algorithm itself is similar that uses TG codebase.
 * Map file cleanings.
 StrongDMM will sanitize variables which declared for specific instance on map, but have the same value in environment.
-That means that all instances which were made by providing same variable as in environment, will be deleted from map and replaced with initial object.
+That means that all instances which were made by providing same variable as in code, will be deleted from the map and replaced with initial object.
 * Simplified way of looking through the instances.
 Now you can view instances variables in selection menu.
     * Example: [PNG](https://imgur.com/a/PykpCmw)
 * Improved variables editing.
-Searching and ability to show only instances variables.
+Searching and ability to show only instance variables.
     * Example: [GIF](https://imgur.com/a/ew38gYU)
 * Map synchronization.
-You can open different maps in different files and work with them like if they are in the same file, but on different z levels.
+You can open different maps in different files and work with them like if they are in the same file, but on different z-levels.
 * TGM support out of the box.
-You don't need to manually convert map format after editing.
+You don't need to manually convert map after editing.

 **Disclaimer!**<br>
 StrongDMM doesn't support multi-z map files.
 It was done on purpose.
 Multi-z maps are absolutely unmaintainable from the perspective of Open Source contribution.